 How to shape a galette

-There is nothing simpler than folding a galette.
-As a free-form pie or tart called la tarte rustique in French, it is made without mold.
+Folding a galette is quite simple.
+As a free-form pie, called la tarte rustique in French, it is made without a mold.

 Keep your galette at room temperature for up to 24 hours.
 Wrap leftovers in plastic film and keep them in the fridge for up to 2 to 3 days.

-Can you freeze it?
 You can freeze your galette wrapped in plastic for up to 3 months.
-Thaw overnight in the refrigerator and reheat in the oven for a few minutes using the same baking temperature you baked the galette.
+Thaw overnight in the refrigerator and reheat in the oven for a few minutes at the same temperature you used to bake the galette.

 Recipe FAQ

-This fruit galette is best eaten warm, right after baking.
-You can make the shortcrust pastry up to 8 days in advance and keep it wrapped in plastic in the fridge.
-Let it thaw overnight before the day of baking.
+The galette is best enjoyed warm right after baking.
+You can prepare the shortcrust pastry up to 8 days ahead, wrapped and refrigerated.
+Just thaw it overnight before baking.

 Love fruit desserts?
 Try these next!

 This easy peach and blueberry galette is made with a buttery pastry crust and fresh seasonal peaches.
-Served hot right from the oven with a scoop of vanilla ice cream, this fruit galette is what the summer season calls for.
+Served hot right from the oven with a scoop of vanilla ice cream melting on top, this galette tastes like summer.

 - Total Time: 1 hour, 15 minutes (plus resting time)